Some libraries have openings for volunteers to help with programs and services. Please contact your local library for more information.

 None of these forms ask for your social security number or documentation status.
 The Washington State Patrol background check and King County Library System Disclosure Form are confidential.
 Your volunteer supervisor will only share them with our Human Resources department.

 Some volunteer opportunities are open to ages 18 and older only, while others are open to ages 14 and up.
-Read the How to Apply section for details about the option you're interested in.
+Please review the description of each Volunteer Opportunity to see the age requirements of each position.

 Current volunteers should login to track your hours.